smooth-code/fraql/README.md

 ## Motivation

-Puting data next to your component is a good practice.
+Putting data next to your component is a good practice.
 It is built-in [Relay](https://facebook.github.io/relay/) and Lee Byron explains the advantages into [his talk about the IDEA architecture](https://www.youtube.com/watch?v=oTcDmnAXZ4E).

-If you use Apollo or other GraphQL client, it is not an easy task.
-The goal of FraQL is to make it simple and easy to do in all your applications (React, VueJS...).
-Since GraphQL is statically typed, FraQL can also generate mock from fragments!
+I tried to do it by myself, but relying on fragment names is not an easy task.
+FraQL solves this issue by bringing isolation, fragments do not rely on their names.

+The second problem solved by FraQL is the mocking.
+Generating a set of data for complex components is a pain.
+FraQL solves it by generating data right from your fragments!

 ## Usage with React